GraphIC: A Graph-Based In-Context Example Retrieval Model for Multi-Step Reasoning: Introduction

-We evaluate \ours against 10 baseline models on three multi-step reasoning tasks: mathematical reasoning, code generation, and logical reasoning.
-Results show \ours excels in selecting relevant ICEs, surpassing existing methods in effectiveness and efficiency.
-Additionally, \ours shows faster performance improvements with more ICEs and exhibits asymmetry, mirroring real-world reasoning.
-Key contributions are summarized as follows: \begin{mylist} \item We introduce a novel graph-based representation, the ``thought graph", to model multi-step reasoning processes.
-This approach effectively filters out irrelevant shallow semantic information while preserving the essential reasoning steps. \item By leveraging BNs, we design a retrieval mechanism that maximizes the probability density of solving the query problem, providing a more objective-driven and interpretable retrieval process. \item Our experimental results indicate that \ours, despite being a training-free model, outperforms both training-free and training-based models across various multi-step reasoning tasks. \end{mylist}
+\begin{enumerate} \item \textbf{A representaion.} We introduce a novel graph-based representation, called \textit{thought graph}, to model multi-step reasoning processes.
+This representation effectively filters out irrelevant shallow semantic information while preserving the essential reasoning steps. \item \textbf{A similarity metric.} We introduce a similarity metric for thought graphs tailored to multi-step reasoning tasks that capture the sequential nature of the steps and the asymmetry between examples. \item \textbf{Empirical validation.} Our experimental results indicate that GraphIC, despite being a training-free model, outperforms both training-free and training-based models across various multi-step reasoning tasks. \end{enumerate}